buzzfeed/solid/CONTRIBUTING.md

 $ git checkout -b my-feature-or-bug-branch
 ```

-BuzzFeed employees employees are encouraged to create branch that match the prefix of their corresponding Jira card.
+BuzzFeed employees are encouraged to create a branch with a name that matches the prefix of their corresponding Jira card.
 For example:
 ```
 $ git checkout -b SOLID-300-change-fill-red-variable
 ```